 Styles and prints with the latest trends look outdated soon.
 Quality winter jackets, like Joutsen coats, are built to be lifelong best friends.
 The placements and styles of zippers, push buttons, and pockets are carefully designed so that they can be renewed.

-In the factory, I actually saw a Joutsen down coat dating back to 1966 and it was in mint condition.
-For decades, the coat had been used by the Finnish expeditor Erik Pihkala who purchased it to be his winter coat as he skied across Greenland.
+In the factory, I saw a Joutsen down coat dating back to 1966 that was in mint condition.
+For decades, the coat had been used by the Finnish expeditor Erik Pihkala, who purchased it to be his winter coat as he skied across Greenland.

-My thick down coat Lume by Joutsen is so versatile.
+My down coat Lume by Joutsen (similar to the beautiful Lovisa coat) is so versatile.
 I can use it in any outdoor activity, and it’s my favorite winter city coat with its beautiful hood and collar.
 I love the feminine look and that it keeps me warm even when I’m wearing a dress.
-This Joutsen coat has made looking cute and comfy so easy, the cherry on top is that this coat comes with a reflector.
+This Joutsen coat has made looking cute and comfy so easy.
+The cherry on top is that this coat comes with a reflector.
 It’s a must in Finland.
-With the code “HERFINLAND”, you’ll get 20% OFF FROM normal priced coats at the Joutsen check-out!

 The Best Snow Boots for Lapland